DFocho/Marketing-Campaign-Analysis-MySQL-/README.md

 ________________________________________
 ## 📊 Key Metrics

-The following metrics were computed and evaluated by device, channel, and region.
+The following metrics were computed to evaluate campaign performance by device, channel, and region.
 - CTR (Click-Through Rate)
 - Conversion Rate
 - CPC (Cost per Click)